codefuse-ai/Awesome-Code-LLM/README.md

 - "Analyzing the Energy and Accuracy of LLMs in Software Development" [2024-11] [[paper](https://arxiv.org/abs/2412.00329)]

+- "How Well Do LLMs Generate Code for Different Application Domains?
+Benchmark and Evaluation" [2024-12] [[paper](https://arxiv.org/abs/2412.18573)]

 ### Hallucination

 - "Exploring and Evaluating Hallucinations in LLM-Powered Code Generation" [2024-04] [[paper](https://arxiv.org/abs/2404.00971)]